tztechno/forked_CPPO/README.md

 pip install -e ".[dev]"
 ```
 ### 2. Training:
-You need two GPU with 80G memory to reproduce our results.
+You need two GPU with 80G memory to reproduce our results on GSM8K.
 #### GRPO
 ```bash
 sh scripts/GRPO.sh